-Taking Into Consideration USB 3.0 write speeds this are the best performing UHS-I cards.
+Taking Into Consideration USB 3.0 write speeds these are the best-performing UHS-I cards.

-I'll list the Sony again here since it is a great performing card with this camera.
-And I also like the PNY cards for performance, price and cost.
+I’ll list the Sony again here since it is a great performing card with this camera.
+I also like the PNY cards for performance, price, and cost.

 Sony RX100 IV Speed Tests Summary